Kingdom of the Planet of the Apes

 Kingdom of the Planet of the Apes is a 2024 American science fiction action film directed by Wes Ball and written by Josh Friedman.
 It is the fourth installment in the Planet of the Apes reboot film series and the tenth film overall, serving as a standalone sequel to War for the Planet of the Apes (2017).
 The film stars Owen Teague, Freya Allan, Kevin Durand, Peter Macon, and William H. Macy.
 It takes place many generations after the events of War and follows Noa (Teague), a young chimpanzee hunter who embarks on a journey alongside Mae (Allan), a human woman, to determine the future for apes and humans alike.

 Development on a new Planet of the Apes film began in April 2019, following Disney's acquisition of 20th Century Fox, with Ball attached as writer and director that December.
 Much of the screenplay was written during the COVID-19 pandemic in 2020, with casting commencing in June 2022, following the screenplay's completion.
 Teague was cast in the lead role that August, with the film's title and additional casting announced in the following months.
 Principal photography began in October 2022 in Sydney and wrapped in February 2023, with a budget of $120–160 million.

 Kingdom of the Planet of the Apes premiered at the TCL Chinese Theatre in Los Angeles on May 2, 2024, and was released by 20th Century Studios in the United States on May 10.
-The film received generally positive reviews from critics and grossed over $397 million worldwide.
+The film grossed over $397 million worldwide and received generally positive reviews from critics, though it was ultimately deemed inferior to its predecessors.
 It received a nomination for Best Visual Effects at the 97th Academy Awards.
-A sequel is in development for an expected 2027 release.
+A sequel is in development.